Get your free printable Spring home maintenance checklist to make sure your house is ready for a new season.

 Part of home care is creating a home you love.
 There may be some things that you want to change about your home with a DIY home improvement project.

 While Summer is a great time to do home improvement projects, you should start planning for them in the Spring.
 This will allow you time to gather tools and materials, as well as create a budget and save up money, if needed.

-For more tips on how to plan your DIY projects, be sure to checkout our popular article: How to Plan a DIY Project with Confidence
+For more tips on how to plan your DIY projects, be sure to checkout our popular resource: How to Build Your DIY Confidence.

 With the right planning, you’ll be ready to tackle your home improvement projects when Summer rolls around.